richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

 #### 3. Defining a function to Load a given model

-Lets have a quick overview of what exactly is a model.
+Let's have a quick overview of what exactly is a model.
 It is the brain of the object detection program.
-Basically it contains a neural network which helps in detecting the object in a given image (actually its called a tensor, we'll see it later).
-There are a wide verity of models out there they some are fast, and and some are lightweight(means it does not need much computing power, it can be used in smartphones).
+Basically it contains a neural network which helps in detecting the object in a given image (actually it's called a tensor, we'll see it later).
+There are a wide variety of models out there.
+Some are fast, and some are lightweight(means it does not need much computing power, it can be used in smartphones).
 For this tutorial, we will be using models that already exists and that are tested by experts.

 `load_model` is a generic function which takes a parameter `model_name` which is the name of the pre trained models.
 `model_name` can be the name of any of the trained models in this link : https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md